kajanan1212/linear-interpolation-image-scaling/README.md

 # Image Scaling Using Linear Interpolation

-A Python script for image scaling implemented using a linear interpolation algorithm, with a primary focus on NumPy for efficient data manipulation.
+A Python script for image scaling implemented using the linear interpolation algorithm, with a primary focus on NumPy for efficient data manipulation.
 OpenCV is used only for image loading and saving.

 ## The script to do the following